mauriciopoppe/blog/site/content/notes/mathematics/number-theory/discrete-logarithm.md

 x = \frac{log(b)}{log(a)}
 $$</div>

-The **discrete logarithm** problem is an analogue of this problem with the condition that all the numbers exist in the ring of integers modulo $n$
+The **discrete logarithm** problem is an analogue of this problem, with the condition that all the numbers exist in the ring of integers modulo $n$

 > Let $a$, $b$ and $n$ be **integers**, where $a$ and $n$ are coprime, find the value of $x$ in
 >